unfinishedprogram/beat_map_generator/README.md

  - [ ] Figure out how to remove the need for duplicating image and song for each map
  - [ ] Implement variable BPM rate option
  - [ ] Add firebase API implementation for automatic uplaod
+ - [ ] Create api to run locally for testing of validity

 # TO ADD TO DATABASE: